retaildevcrews/AdaptiveCardTransformer/docs/HowToIntegrate.md

 1. If you do not have a bot, you can scaffold an echo bot with the [generator-AdaptiveCardTransformer](https://github.com/retaildevcrews/generator-AdaptiveCardTransformer).
 1. After scaffolding the echo bot and selected plugins, the generator will prompt the user to overwrite certain files.
 This will automatically integrate the `adaptive-card-transformer` and plugins into the scaffolded echo bot.
 1. Add logic and templates to your template-selector, pre-processor, and post-processor plugins.
-For an example, please refer to the [Adaptive Card Transformer Sample Bot](https://github.com/retaildevcrews/AdaptiveCardTransformerExampleBot/tree/main/src)
+For an example, please refer to the [Adaptive Card Transformer Example Bot](https://github.com/retaildevcrews/AdaptiveCardTransformerExampleBot/tree/main/src)
+1. Configure the `.npmrc` file in your project root and ensure your PAT token is populated (see the [Setup] section of the README for more info)
 1. Run `npm start` to run the echo bot with with the `adaptive-card-transformer`

+[setup]: ../README#setup

 ## Manual Integration